kawazaki42/Noted/eng/eng.md

 The first phase of the project includes biograpical information of the first 4 generations of narrators, covering the first 300 years after the migration of Prophet Mohammad (Peace Be upon Him)

+In conclusion, author states that it was an effort to collect and store authentic information about Hadiths and narrators.